RTIInternational/NIBRS_Load_UCR_DB/README.md

 # Database Export Loader Script

 This script is designed to automate the process of loading a database export located externally and applying view .sql files to the database.
-The export is expected to be in the most recent folder in the 030_Input_Data folder on the project share, and it will be copied to a corresponding directory in `data/` .
+The export is expected to be downloaded and copied to a corresponding directory in `data/<mmm>_<yy>/`.
 Additionally, the script relies on configuration files: `config.yml` for specifying paths and `.env` for providing database credentials.

 It uses two database connections: one to an existing database and one to a new database to be imported.
 The script also supports running a specific SQL file, skipping certain steps, and enabling verbose logging through command-line arguments.

 ## Database Prerequisites